nekki-t/udacity-react-neighborhood-map/README.md

 ```

 #### 4. Run server
-If python3 is installed on your computer, run server as below.
+If python3 is installed on your computer, run the server as below.
 ```
 $ python3 -m http.server 8000
 ```